maratfakhreev/web-starter-kit/README.md

 Also it doesn't include any tools for stylesheets because this is too project specialized part.
 Basically I prefer using `styled-components` in React/Vue projects but for something small it's more easier to prepare css modules based on PostCSS and `postcss-preset-env` for example.

 Below I provide instructions how to make a React or Vue boilerplate just in 3 minutes.
-Because I'm a fun of `jsx` and `styled-components` both boilerplates are based on these technologies.
+Because I'm a fun of `jsx` and `styled-components` both examples are based on these technologies.

 ## Quick start